Murphdog405/Pokemon_GBC_Celebrations/README.md

 - PLAY IN FULL COLOR
-- Play with Gen 1 or Gen 2 Sprites....
-Change in Includes.asm from 0 to 1
+- Play with Gen 1 or Gen 2 Sprites
-- Play with Gen 1 or Gen 2 Audio...
-Change in Includes.asm from 0 to 1
+- Play with Gen 1 or Gen 2 Audio
 - Play on regular overworld map or Snowy map...
 Change in Includes.asm from 0 to 1
 - All Party Menu Icons now color as well...
 Change in Includes.asm for ALT Color
 - GREEN: Features restored, SGB Border, Flowers, Overworld and more!